 IMPORTANT!
 Never attempt to remove the battery pack while the Notebook PC is turned ON, as this may result in the loss of working data.

 To install the battery pack:

 - 1. Insert the battery pack until it clicks into place. - 2.
-The lock will automatically snap into place.
+Slide the lock to the locked a position.

 To remove the battery pack: